rybosome/doodal/README.md

 - You aren't a developer
 - You're happy with Drupal's existing nodes
 - Your website is a basic, content-driven website
-- You are not running PHP 5.3.x
+- You are not running PHP 5.3.x or greater
+- You are not running Drupal 7

 Doodal may be right for you if...

 - You are writing a web app in Drupal that truly is a web app, not just a content-driven website (i.e. you've used the term 'business logic')
 - You're in a situation where your website's data is intertwined with its content
 - You don't like spaghetti
-- You are running PHP 5.3.x
+- You are running PHP 5.3.x or greater
+- You are running Drupal 7

 ## What's the point?